 By Ketki Sharangpani of Dotted Globe

 While most visitors know about Easter Island due to the famous Moai, many other important archeological sites are also spread all over the island.
-The most unique of them are probably the sites depicting the Rapa Nui rock art.
+The most unique of them is probably the sites depicting the Rapa Nui rock art.

 Searching for such sites and observing the petroglyphs is one of the unique things to do on Easter Island.
 These ancient sites include the petroglyphs at Orongo and Papa Vaka, petroglyphs carved on the Moai and the pukao (topknots) at the quarry, and the paintings inside the cave dwellings and houses at Orongo.